aredn/documentation/arednGettingStarted/installing_firmware.rst

 Mikrotik devices require a **two-part install** process: First, boot the correct Mikrotik initramfs-kernel file, and then use that temporary AREDN |trade| Administration environment to complete the installation of the appropriate *sysupgrade* file.

 Mikrotik devices have a built-in `PXE <https://en.wikipedia.org/wiki/Preboot_Execution_Environment>`_ *client* which allows them to download a boot image from an external source.
 You will need to install and configure a `PXE <https://en.wikipedia.org/wiki/Preboot_Execution_Environment>`_ *server* on your Windows computer.
 The example below uses *Tiny PXE*.
-For more information, see the **Tools for Your Computer** section above.
+For more information, see the **Preparing Your Computer** section above.

 For most Mikrotik devices the steps below will work without issue.
 However, if your Mikrotik device has "Protected Routerboot" enabled, then you will need to disable it before proceeding.
 Use the manufacturer's instructions to connect to your device and display the RouterOS web interface.
 Navigate to the *System > Routerboard* section.
 Verify that the *Boot Device* is set to ``try-ethernet-once-then-nand`` and uncheck or deselect ``Protected Routerboot`` as shown in the example below.
 Click the *Apply* button, then you should be able to power down the device and continue with the steps in the AREDN |trade| firmware install checklist.